Skip to Content

 Redmond Child Custody Lawyer

-Our Compassionate Lawyers Serve Redmond, Seattle, and the entire Eastside
+Our Compassionate Lawyers Serve Redmond, Seattle, & the Entire Eastside

-Custody cases in Washington are quite unique from other places in the country.
+Custody cases in Washington are quite unique compared to other places in the country.
 Terms such as "joint custody" and "sole custody" are not used to address the custodial situation of a minor child.
-At Alpine Family Law, our child custody lawyers in Redmond can help you understand the legal jargon and the process that is used in parenting cases across the state.
+At Alpine Family Law, our child custody lawyers in Redmond can help you understand the legal jargon and the process used in parenting cases across the state.
+We make it a priority to stay current with any changes in custody laws and ensure that our approach is always up-to-date with the latest legal standards.

 What Type of Lawyer Handles Child Custody?

 The type of lawyer that handles child custody also practices various areas of family law that are related to one another.
 Qualified family law attorneys are very knowledgeable in representing clients with many needs.
-For instance, you can be going through a divorce may also be dealing with child custody, adoption, parenting plans, and child support issues.
+For instance, you may be going through a divorce and also dealing with child custody, adoption, parenting plans, and child support issues.
+Our attorneys offer a comprehensive approach that addresses all facets of family law, ensuring that our clients receive holistic advice tailored specifically to their unique circumstances.

 We invite you to give us a call today to arrange a consultation with an experienced Redmond child custody attorney about your specific situation.
 We serve clients on the Eastside and throughout the Seattle area from our office in Redmond, Washington.

-Creating a Stable and Supportive Environment for Your Child
+Creating a Stable & Supportive Environment for Your Child

 When determining child custody arrangements, the court takes into account various factors, including: